 Have them in comfy clothing, bring a blanket just in case, and stay as calm as possible.
 We also sit on or behind the wing (it’s the loudest) which mimics a sound machine. @apietry

 It’s tough to get our son to sleep before the lights are out, so we try to have realistic expectations of him.
 Once the lights are out, we nurse him to sleep. @Mamatravelpants

-For short haul accept that sleep will be a bonus rather than relying on it.
+When flying with a toddler on a short flight, accept that sleep will be a bonus rather than relying on it.
 Do a physical activity at the airport… let them run as much as possible.
 Also eat at the airport, napping on a full belly is always easier.
 On larger planes try to find a space without distractions (particularly the TV screens).
 Find a way to be able to lay them down to keep them asleep. @Katief_bubsandus

-What do you wish you did differently or knew before your flight?
+What do you wish you did differently or knew before your flight with a toddler?

-Before the first time I flew I wish I had just accepted that babies cry sometimes and that’s ok.
+Before flying with a toddler for the first time, I wish I had just accepted that babies cry sometimes and that’s ok.
 I remember panicking the first time we flew every little whimper and I would stress and it wasn’t what anyone needed.
-Now I just accept that sometimes there are tears but if I keep a positive attitude it keeps everyone calm and happy. @howwetravel4
+Now I just accept that sometimes there are tears, but if I keep a positive attitude it keeps everyone calm and happy. @howwetravel4

 Don’t board first (unless it’s Southwest and the seats will fill up).
 If you have assigned seats wait to board last with your toddler and let them run their energy out in the airport.
 Waiting for everyone to board can take 30+ minutes.
 That’s 30 minutes your baby isn’t trying to climb over everything and get off your lap. @irishtwintravels

 This time I had everything.
 A blanket, toys, an inflatable leg rest pillow and I ordered in advanced the kids menu. @Ticamominhh